 • Understanding the influences of psychosocial considerations on disability

 • Understanding the role of running shoes and injury prevention

 CPTR collaborates with Brooke Army Medical Center and Wilford Hall Medical Center in the San Antonio area and other military treatment facilities throughout the Department of Defense and around the world for clinical studies.
 CPTR also partners with the Military Performance Laboratory at Brooke Army Medical Center, which provides us access to a state-of-the-art motion analysis laboratory.
-Research collaborations have also formed between CPTR and the Army Amputee Research Initiative and the Spine Research Center at Walter Reed Army Medical Center.
+Research collaborations have also formed between CPTR and the Center for the Intrepid.